“I hate the word ‘marketing’ when it comes to church.”

 So what caused me to start thinking about the nonprofit marketing funnel?
 Oddly enough, I was talking to someone at church.
 This gentleman had transferred here from Washington, DC through the military.
 Since he had obviously moved around a lot, I asked him how he found our church, or really any church in a new place.
 His answer?
 Google.

-Then he went on to say that he and his wife always research potential churches before they make a move.
-In many cases, the new location is too far away to visit, so they rely on the church’s web presence to find out more about it.
-He actually said, “If a church doesn’t have a website to check out, we don’t even consider it.”
 He said they just don’t have time to visit every single church without first vetting them online.
 It honestly reminded me a lot of this post, in which I talked about how businesses who think they save money by not having a website (or having a cheap, poorly done one) actually hurt themselves and lose revenue.
 At the very least, he wanted a church that advertised its service times online.

 Once he looks at the website and sees the type of church, location, and all that, he checks out the church’s social media accounts.
 Are they active?
 What kinds of activities do they have going on?
-In this case, NOT having a presence on Facebook, Twitter, Instagram, etc. is a deterrent for him.
-Having one but leaving it abandoned has almost the same effect and brings your credibility and dedication to your message into question.
+In this case, NOT having a presence on Facebook, Instagram, etc. is a deterrent for him.
+Having one but leaving it abandoned has almost the same effect and brings credibility and dedication to message into question.

 The Nonprofit Marketing Funnel